CruGlobal/aem-scraper/README.md

 into Amazon CloudSearch.
 The upload happens using the CloudSearch UI in AWS, not programmatically here in this app.
 These json files will be batches of 5 MB or less.

-Specify the `type` property to tell CloudSearch whether these are add or delete requests.
+The second argument should be the type to tell CloudSearch whether these are add or delete requests.
 Valid values are `ADD` and `DELETE`.

 ##### Example